Linear Cross-Lingual Mapping of Sentence Embeddings: Observations

 \subsection{Orthogonality}

-If the embedding model would produce ideal alignment, then the sentence embeddings in different languages would be close to identical $e'=e$: unlike a single word, a sentence normally has unambiguous semantics.
+If a good translation indeed fully preserves the semantics of a sentence, and if the embedding model would produce ideal alignment, then the sentence embeddings in different languages would be close to identical: $e'=e$.
 The transform $T$ (eq.\ref{eq:rotation}) would then become an identity.
 If the embedding model does not perfectly align the embeddings $e$ and $e'$ (or does not align them at all), but still correctly embed their semantics in each of the languages $L$ and $L'$, then the optimized linear transformation $(A,b)$ (eq.\ref{eq:linear}) must be orthogonal as in eq.\ref{eq:orthonormal_dilation_shift}.

 In order to evaluate how close our linear transformation $A$ (trained on Tatoeba) to being orthogonal (Eq.\ref{eq:orthonormal}), we consider the values